KhuongDiep911/KhuongDiep911.github.io/aboutme.md

 ![Aeroday Contest](img/contest.jpg)
 *Aeroday Contest - 2019 ([Link](https://oisp.hcmut.edu.vn/en/student-life/aeroday-2019-aircraft-design-and-control-competition.html))*

-When faced with challenges, I openly admit when I don't know something but proactively seek solutions.
-I am committed to meeting deadlines, and my can-do attitude enables me to thrive even under high-pressure situations.
-An example of this resilience is evident during in my Masters course.
-I completed the six-year drone project, overcoming unexpected setbacks when the program of the previous Korean student disappeared.
-And I need to study and comprehend the process of training a drone using DRL in simulation, starting from scratch, and subsequently deploying it in a real-world scenario within 8 months.
-Despite the initial obstacles, my commitment and diligent efforts paid off.My drone was able to navigate through 5 obstacles and achieved a 90% success rate in simulation and 80% when deployed in the real world on a Bebop drone after fine-tuning with real-world images.
+During my Masters course.
+I overcomed unexpected setbacks when the program of the previous Korean student disappeared and completed the six-year drone project.
+I spent a lot of effort to study and comprehend the process of training a drone using DRL in simulation, starting from scratch, and subsequently deploying it in a real-world scenario within 8 months.
+Despite the initial obstacles, my commitment and diligent efforts paid off.
+My drone was able to navigate through 5 obstacles and achieved a 90% success rate in simulation and 80% when deployed in the real world on a Bebop drone after fine-tuning with real-world images.
 I also recently won the Outstanding Paper Award (우수 논문상) given by the KIPS 2023 Annual Conference (Korean conference).

 <p>
 <div class="wrapper">